suspiciousleaf/chat_app/design_doc.md

 This completes performance goal 1, serialization is done most efficiently using Protobuf, and a significant improvement in message volume and latency has been achieved.

 ## Performance goal 2: Profiling

+Can't use Scalene - doesn't support multiprocessing on Windows Can't use py-spy - doesn't support Python 3.12
+Used cProfile with gprof2dot and snakeviz.

+### Possible areas for improvement
+- SQLite commit.
+Comes from committing messages, and also committing updates channel subscription lists.
+Message history is already committed in batches, but channel subscriptions could be updated in cache, and then committed periodically, or on user disconnect.
+- Async loop overhead is a significant part of the load (insert number), exploring alternative event loops that are more optimised would likely be worthwhile. [uvloop](https://uvloop.readthedocs.io/) for Linux, or the Windows port, [winloop](https://pypi.org/project/winloop/), looks to be an appropriate choice.

+Implemented uvloop and deployed to VPS.
+Ran perf test under the standard conditions with the following results:

+Without auth:
+percentiles_ms=[165,196,247]

+cProfile imposes a significant additional load, so active accounts was reduced from 250 to 200.
+This drops message volume from ~6500/s to ~4000/s with latencies almost identical to the non profiled ones: percentiles_ms=[175,203,248]
+Prof filename for the above run:
+2024-10-31_20-09.prof

+Given that latencies are now significantly below the target values, the number of virtual accounts was increased to see what could be sustained.
+Using 300 accounts, with an associated message volume of ~9000/s, resulted in percentiles_ms=[463,555,751].
+The first value, 90%, is over the target, but the other values are acceptable.